Railway Preservation Society of Ireland

-The Railway Preservation Society of Ireland (RPSI) is an Irish railway preservation group operating throughout Ireland, founded in 1964.
-Mainline steam train railtours are operated from Dublin and Belfast, but occasionally from other locations as well.
-The society has bases in Dublin and Whitehead, County Antrim, with the latter hosting a museum and occasionally operating short steam rides within the confines of its site.
+The Railway Preservation Society of Ireland (RPSI) is a railway preservation group founded in 1964 and operating throughout Ireland.
+Mainline steam train railtours are operated from Dublin, while short train rides are operated up and down the platform at Whitehead, County Antrim, and as of 2023, the group sometimes operates mainline trains in Northern Ireland using hired-in NIR diesel trains from Belfast.
+The RPSI has bases in Dublin and Whitehead, with the latter having a museum.
 The society owns heritage wagons, carriages, steam engines, diesel locomotives and metal-bodied carriages suitable for mainline use.

 Bases

-The society has developed several bases over time, with Whitehead joined by Sallins, then Mullingar, and also Inchicore and Connolly in Dublin.
-As of 2019, three locations are in operation, Whitehead, Inchicore and Connolly.
+The Society has developed several bases over time, with Whitehead joined by Sallins, then Mullingar, and also Inchicore and Connolly in Dublin.
+As of 2019, three locations are in operation: Whitehead, Inchicore and Connolly.

 Current operations

 Whitehead site and museum

 Whitehead, near Belfast, has a long history as an excursion station, and the RPSI developed a working steam and engineering depot there.
 This was added to by the development of a museum.

 The Whitehead Railway Museum opened without ceremony in early 2017, after a 5-year project to expand the site from a depot to include a rebuilt Whitehouse Excursion station and the museum.
 The total cost was £3.1m from various funding sources.
 The museum received 10,000 visitors in 2017, its first year, and 15,000 in 2018.
-The museum hosts five galleries and it is possible for visitors to see various heritage steam and diesel locomotives and observe work on railway carriage restoration.
+The museum contains five galleries and it is possible for visitors to see various heritage steam and diesel locomotives and observe work on railway carriage restoration.
 Guides from the society are present.

+Dublin

+In addition to its museum operation in Northern Ireland, RPSI operates mainline steam and diesel trains in the Republic of Ireland using their Cravens carriage set.
+As of October 2025, this is managed by the Rpsi Operations Ltd, a subsidiary company.
+Maintenance is carried out two sites in the Dublin area as follows:

 Inchicore, Dublin

-The RPSI has arrangements for storage of stock at Inchicore Works with maintenance also being carried out there.
+The RPSI has arrangements for storage of stock at Inchicore Works, with maintenance also being carried out there.

 Connolly shed

-In 2015 the RPSI gained an arrangement with Iarnród Éireann to lease the locomotive shed just to the north of Connolly for the maintenance and storage of mainline diesel locomotives.
+In 2015 the RPSI secured an arrangement with Iarnród Éireann to lease the locomotive shed just to the north of Connolly for the maintenance and storage of mainline diesel locomotives.

-Historic operations
+Historical operations

 Mullingar

 The RPSI moved into the loco shed at Mullingar in 1974 and based steam locos 184 and 186 there.
-Carriages were also restored here.
-The base is now derelict with funding instead being channeled to Whitehead, including a council decision not to spend money on the green carriages based there.
+Carriages were also restored there.
+The base later become derelict, with funding instead being channeled to Whitehead, including a board decision not to spend money on the green carriages based at Mullingar.
 Generating Van 3173 was the last vehicle to be overhauled.
+The site was eventually handed back to the local council and Irish Rail, in preparation for new housing development, with some of the remaining carriages moved to other locations, including one to the Connemara Railway.

+Sallins

 Prior to Mullingar, Sallins Goods Shed was used as a base.